trailofbits/essence/README.md

 Essence currently supports:
 * Listing all function signatures inside an llvm bitcode module sorted by purity
 * Generating executables for a specified list of functions
 * Easy json in/output.
 Input abstracts memory away allowing the user to specify values directly underneath the pointers as well as directly past it.
+* Supports aggregate types `arrays`, `structs` and `unions`
 * Supports circular pointer type definitions, i.e `struct X { struct X* x};`

+It does _not_ support
+* Bitcode modules containing one of the following LLVM types `Function`,`Vector` `x86amx`, or `x86_mmx`
+* Functions that use `stdio`
+* Purity discovery, meaning that if your program is compiled with -O0 all functions will be listed as impure

 ### About purity
 Our focus is primarly "pure" functions.
 There are two major categories of pure functions